-The cased coil is secured to the furnace and both the furnace and the cased coil must be properly supported.
-The brackets mount using the rear screws on the coil case and use the screws provided to secure the bracket to the furnace.
-The remaining bracket is placed as close to center as possible (horizontally) between the coil case front and the furnace bottom channel (for downflow/horizontal furnace).
-Use four of the screws provided to secure the bracket.
-The upflow furnace, converted to horizontal, aligns and attaches the TXC coil as in Figure 1.
+The cased coil is secured to the Furnace and both the Furnace and the cased coil must be properly supported.
+The brackets mount using the rear screws on the coil case and use the screws provided to secure the bracket to the Furnace.
+The remaining bracket is placed as close to center as possible (horizontally) between the coil case front and the upflow Furnace, converted to horizontal, aligns and attaches to the TXC coil.
 However, the coil requires additional support.

-The furnace may be installed in an attic or crawl space in the horizontal position by placing the furnace on the left side (as viewed from the front in the vertical position).
-The horizontal furnace installation in an attic should be on a service platform large enough to allow for proper clearances on all sides and service access to the front of the furnace (See Figure 5 & Clearance Tables, pages 4-5).
+The Furnace may be installed in an attic or crawl space in the horizontal position by placing the Furnace on the left side (as viewed from the front in the vertical position).
+The horizontal Furnace installation in an attic should be on a service platform large enough to allow for proper clearances on all sides and service access to the front of the Furnace (See Figure 3 & Clearance Table 1).
 Line contact is only permissible between lines formed by intersections of the top and two sides of the furnace casing and building joists, studs, or framing.

-The furnace may be placed horizontally in a crawl space on a pad or other noncombustible material which will raise the unit for sufficient protection from moisture.
+The Furnace may be placed horizontally in a crawl space on a pad or other noncombustible material which will raise the unit for sufficient protection from moisture.

-The furnace must be supported at both ends and the middle when installed horizontally.
-The furnace must also be elevated approximately 4-6 inches to allow clearance for the condensate drain to exit the cabinet in the horizontal position.
+The Furnace must be supported at both ends and the middle when installed horizontally.
+The Furnace must also be elevated approximately 4-6 inches to allow clearance for the condensate drain to exit the cabinet in the horizontal position.

-The horizontal furnace may also be suspended from the joists using 3/8" all-thread rods with pieces of angle iron underneath the furnace to form a hanging rack at both ends and the midpoint.
+The horizontal Furnace may also be suspended from the joists using all-thread rods with a substantial metal support frame that supports the entire length of the furnace.
 The rods need to be of sufficient length to allow for proper clearances from combustible materials.
-The angle iron needs to be at least 32" in length to allow for access to service panels.
+The frame needs to be at least 32" in length to allow for access to service panels.